 Future Potential for Augmented Reality

-Where could location-based augmented reality take you in the future?
-You’re really only limited by imagination.
-The possibilities for education, business and entertainment are vast.
-Humans tend to be very visual, so offering enhanced visual technology can gain you a lot of engagement.
+Where could location based Augmented Reality take users in the future?
+The only thing limiting them is imagination.
+The possibilities for education, business, and entertainment are vast.
+Humans tend to be very visual, so offering enhanced visual technology can deliver a lot of engagement.

 We got to thinking about possible applications of location-based augmented reality for businesses going forward and here are a few thoughts:

-- Use AR to identify individual products and provide the user with more details such as how it was made, country of origin, materials or nutritional information. (blippar is an example of an app which is similar to this idea).
+- Use AR to identify individual products and provide the user with more details such as how it was made, country of origin, materials, or nutritional information.
+Blippar is an example of an app similar to this idea.

-- Build an app which serves as an instruction manual or guide for internal use.
-For example, what if your maintenance engineers or trainees could point their phone camera at equipment and get instructions for maintaining it?
+- Build an app that serves as an instruction manual or guides for internal use.
+For example, what if your maintenance engineers or trainees could point their cameras at specific equipment and get instructions for maintaining it?